Only (Nine Inch Nails song)

-"Only" is a song by American industrial rock band Nine Inch Nails.
-It was released as the second single from Nine Inch Nails' fourth album, With Teeth.
-"Only" reached number one on the Billboard Modern Rock chart, where it stayed for seven weeks.
-It is the second successful release that Nine Inch Nails has had in the UK, peaking at number 20.
+"Only" is a song by American industrial rock band Nine Inch Nails, released on July 25, 2005 as the second single from their fourth studio album, With Teeth.
+The song reached No. 1 on the Billboard Modern Rock chart, where it stayed for seven weeks, and on the UK Rock & Metal.
+It was the band's second most successful release in the UK, peaking at No. 20.

-The song is regarded as a fan favorite and has been a staple of Nine Inch Nails live performances for several years, placed by setlist.fm as their 20th most played song live.

 Background

-Singer Trent Reznor said the song is about the music business clashing with his artistic desires.
+Singer Trent Reznor said the song is about the music business clashing with his artistic desires:

 Recording and release

 "Only" was the last song completed for With Teeth.

 Like the previous single, "The Hand That Feeds", "Only" was only widely released in Europe.
 European releases include a CD, a DVD, and a 9" vinyl.
-The only United States release is a vinyl format—a remix record with mixes from Richard X and El-P.
+The only United States release is a vinyl format—a remix record with mixes from Richard X and El-P. Most versions of the single featured "Love Is Not Enough (Live at Rehearsals)", which was recorded live in the studio by the then-current lineup of the band (Reznor, Jerome Dillon, Alessandro Cortini, Jeordie White, and Aaron North).

 Like "The Hand That Feeds", "Only" was released as a GarageBand multitrack file, as well as for DigiDesign Pro Tools, Ableton Live, and Sony ACID Pro.
 A fan remix community page was set up on MySpace.